Den2177/denium.js/Readme.md

-# how to user this?
+# how to use this?

 1. add you script tag attribute type=module attribute
 ```